Delicious Dutch and Belgian recipes of Dutch Expat Shop!

 - 100 gram brown rock sugar

 The pre-preparation of 6 pieces of Liège waffles (10 minutes):

 To prepare the delicious Liège waffles mix a piece of butter with sugar, vanilla sugar and salt.
 In the same time add one egg and 4 tablespoons of milk.
-Mix again and sieve the butter mixture with the banking flour.
+Mix again and sieve the butter mixture with the baking flour.
 Add a bit of brown rock sugar and knead the dough properly.
 After kneading the dough separate the dough in 6 rolls.